Associate Professor of Law

 Labor Law & Collective Bargaining

 Prior to his teaching career, Hayes practiced labor and employment law for six years with Sherman, Dunn, Cohen, Leifer and Yellig in Washington, D.C., and for one year as a staff counsel to the National Labor Relations Board.
-Hayes has a J.D. from the University of Virginia School of Law, and a B.S. from Cornell University where he graduated first in his class from the School of Industrial and Labor Relations.
+Hayes has a J.D. from the University of Virginia School of Law and a B.S. from Cornell University, where he graduated first in his class from the School of Industrial and Labor Relations.

-The Campaign Guide: Organizing the Construction Industry, (co-editor) (BCTD, AFL-CIO 2004) & Annual Supplements from 2005-2013 & 2017-19.
+The Campaign Guide: Organizing the Construction Industry, (co-editor) (BCTD, AFL-CIO 2013, 2004) & Annual Supplements from 2005-2013 & 2017-19.

 Leaving Maryland Workers Behind: A Comparison of State Employee Leave Statutes , 9 U. Md.
 J. of Race, Religion, Gender & Class 19 (2009)

-Critque of the Veil of Fair Representation , 36 U. Balt.
+Critique of the Veil of Fair Representation , 36 U. Balt.
 Law Forum 25 (2007)

-That Pernicious PoP-Up, The Prima Facie Case , 39 Suffolk L. Rev. 343 (2006)
+That Pernicious Pop-Up, The Prima Facie Case , 39 Suffolk L. Rev. 343 (2006)